 Because it has its feathery, dark green tops, it’s sometimes mistaken for dill.
 Fennel is a green-tinged, almost white bulb with green celery-like stalks sprouting at the top.
 The stalks are adorned with fernlike, dark green leaves.

-It has a gentle, sweet flavor reminiscent of anise or licorice.
-Eaten raw, it has a pleasing crunch.
+Can fennel be eaten raw?
+Yes!
+The bulb part, eaten raw, it has a pleasing crunch.
 It’s available both in mature sizes, with stalks about 14 to 18 inches long, as well as immature “baby” sizes, with stalks about 5 to 8 inches long, less commonly Baby fennel is especially sweet, with an intense anise aroma.

 Called finocchio in Italian and fenouil in French, this aromatic vegetable is an essential ingredient in many mouthwatering Mediterranean dishes.